github/docs/content/github/managing-your-work-on-github/file-attachments-on-issues-and-pull-requests.md

 ---
 title: File attachments on issues and pull requests
-intro: 'When you open an issue or update a pull request, you can use issue attachments to upload a variety of files.'
+intro: 'When you open an issue or update a pull request, you can use issue attachments to upload a variety of file types.'
 redirect_from:
   - /articles/issue-attachments/
   - /articles/file-attachments-on-issues-and-pull-requests